Here’s an overview of the functions and formulas for different types of lookups in Excel.

 =HLOOKUP(K5,B4:I14,8,FALSE)

-First of all, we can see K5 is the lookup value, B4:I14 is the table array, 8 is the row index number which means we want the value from the 8th row of the table and FALSE indicates that the function will lookup for an exact match.
-Then the formula will lookup for K5 in the top row of table B4:I14 and will return the value from the 8th row of the column in which K5 has been found.
+K5 is the lookup value, B4:I14 is the table array, 8 is the row index number which means we want the value from the 8th row of the table.
+FALSE indicates that the function will look for an exact match.
+The formula will search for the value of K5 (Final) in the top row of table B4:I14 and will return the value from the 8th row of the column in which K5 has been found.

 Steps: